Rokasl/CS408_project/report/source/11_chapter_4.md

 After the abstract machine finishes running, the "mode.tag" is not equal to "go" and the stack is empty, it will output the final mode to the console by invoking a "printer" function for the user to clearly see the results.
-And finally, Abstract Machine outputs final value of the execution on the separate line for testing purposes, it is used by testing framework to check for expected and actual output of a test.
+And finally, abstract machine outputs final value of the execution on the separate line for testing purposes, it is used by testing framework to check for expected and actual output of a test.

 ```javascript